Do you know the reasons why you shouldn't do resource planning in Excel? Turns out you're making your job way harder than it needs to be.

 Many people are reluctant to be a part of shake-ups to the status quo – it can be very disruptive to break away from long-standing processes in order to institute something new, even if the long-term effects will be beneficial.
 It can even make people feel very insecure in their roles, feeling that the new changes may leave them out of their depth, or make their position unnecessary.

 If you are pro-change and you're facing negativity from your colleagues, it can be very frustrating.
-If you want to read more about countering change resistance, we have a resource for you ➡️
+If you want to read more about countering change resistance, we have a guide for you ➡️

 Now, don't get me wrong.
 Some of the major names and old classic solutions are expensive.
 And many would claim the cost is worth it.
 However, some of the younger, more innovative players on the market offer features that are just as robust – but keep their price reasonable.